 Joining Reception in 2020

-School admissions for children joining our Reception classes in September 2020 will open in September 2019.
+School admissions for children joining our Reception classes in September 2020 are now open.

 You should receive information from your local authority about the process.
 Harrow Local Authority will publish a guide which we will upload here when it is ready.